commercetools/commercetools-sdk-typescript/.changeset/olive-readers-tap.md

 ---

 - remove newrelic as dependency in `@commercetools/ts-sdk-apm` package
-- add useragent key with a default `typescript-sdk-middleware-newrelic` string
+- add useragent key with a default `typescript-sdk-apm-middleware` string
 - add example express app on how to add `dynatrace` monitoring in the ts sdk